 - Average packet delivery ratio (PDR).
-The PDR of a receiver is the number of data packets actually delivered to the receiver versus the number of data packets supposed to be received.
+The PDR of a receiver is the number of data packets actually delivered to the receiver versus the number of data packets that should be received.
 The average PDR of a multicast group is the average of the PDRs of all the receivers in the group. - Average end-to-end delay.
-The end-to-end delay of every packet received at every receiver is recorded; the average over all the packets received is then computed. - Average path length: The path length is an indirect indicator of performance, as will be shown in the next section.
-The average path length is the average of the lengths of all source-to-destination paths in a multicast tree.
+The end-to-end delay of every packet received at every receiver is recorded; then, the average over all the packets received is computed.